Ask, Link, Collaborate Technical Assistance Program

 The New Hampshire Governor's Commission on Alcohol & Other Drugs authorized the use of state funds to implement a technical assistance program aimed at supporting practices and organizations to Ask the Question and operationalize its intent in policies and practices.

-In 2021, a pilot program will be available for 40 practices that assess, treat and refer Service members, Veterans and their families for substance use risk (primary focus being SUD providers).
+In 2021, a pilot program will be available for 40 service delivery organizations that identify, assess, refer and/or treat Service members and/or Veterans for substance use risk (primary focus being SUD providers).
 The program will spread awareness of the importance of identifying Service members, Veterans and their families and how to effectively link them to appropriate treatment, services and resources in order to promote harm reduction and prevent substance use.
-The program will last 12 months and include three phases--training, implementation, and evaluation.
-All applications must be received no later than 12pm Friday, August 6, 2021 for consideration.
+Consults, coaching, training, tools & resources will help participating organizations operationalize the identification of, and service provision for, Service members and Veterans in policies, practices and procedures.
+Technical assistance through the program will be available for 12 months and include four phases--enrollment/orientation, training, implementation, and evaluation.
+Enrollment forms are currently being accepted.
+Enrollment will be open on a rolling basis until all spots are filled.

-- Free consultations & coaching to assist your leadership team to develop a plan for identifying and serving Service members and Veterans;
+- Free consultations & coaching to assist your organization's team to develop a plan for identifying and serving Service members and Veterans;

-- Tools to help enhance the service you provide to Service members & Veterans;
+- Tools to help enhance services provided to Service members & Veterans;

 - Up to $1,500 to assist with training or implementation costs;

-- Resources to supplement the services you provide to those in the Veteran community;
+- Resources to supplement the services you provide to those in the military/Veteran community;

 - Ongoing professional development & networking opportunities;

-- NH Veteran-Friendly Provider recognition by the Department of Military Affairs & Veterans Services.
+- NH Veteran-Friendly Provider recognition by the Department of Military Affairs & Veterans Services upon completion of the program.

 Background & Intent

-This pilot program includes components from past, successful programs in NH--the CMHC Military Liaison program & NH’s ATQ Campaign.
+This program includes components from past, successful programs in NH--the Community Mental Health Center Military Liaison program & NH’s Ask the Question Campaign.
 In October 2020, the Joint Military Task Force sought approval for this pilot program recommendation which aims to make explicit, structural systems change in the areas of practices and resource flows; semi-explicit systems change in the area of relationships & connections; and implicit, transformative systems change in the area of mental models (stigma).
 By affecting change in these areas, improvements in behavioral health outcomes for SMVF leading to a downward trend of substance misuse in this vulnerable population over time is expected.

-Organizations, practices, agencies or businesses located in New Hampshire that identify, refer, assess, and/or treat Service members and/or Veterans for substance use risk will be eligible to participate.
-Applications will be available on this site when enrollment opens.
+Service delivery organizations, practices, agencies or businesses located in New Hampshire that identify, assess, refer, and/or treat Service members and/or Veterans for substance use risk will be eligible to participate.

-Applications for participation will be reviewed and enrollment of up to 40 eligible participant organizations will follow.
-Each enrolled organization will have access to funds up to $1,500 that can be used to support staff participation or implementation of program recommendations.
+Enrollment forms will be accepted and reviewed.
+Enrollment and orientation of up to 40 eligible participant organizations will follow.
+Orientation will consist of at least one consult with the Division of Community Based Military Programs to establish an internal team for the organization and conduct a Focus Group to collect baseline data.
+Organization staff will be asked to complete a short, online survey.
+Each enrolled organization will have access to funds up to $1,500 during the program that can be used to support staff participation or implementation of program recommendations.

 Phase 2: Military Cultural Competency & ATQ Training